The Best Winter Books to Snuggle up with in 2023

 Vasya lives with her family on the edge of a Russian forest where they hear stories of the Blue-eyed winter demon and honor household spirits.
 When Vasya’s dad brings home a new stepmother who forbids these practices, misfortunes follow.
 Vasya now must use the gifts that she has kept hidden all these years.

-This is a dual timeline story about the invading Jacobites in 1708 that takes place at Slains Castle.
+This is a dual-timeline story about the invading Jacobites in 1708 that takes place at Slains Castle.
 A writer from the present decides to write a story about her ancestor from this time frame and begins to live the experience herself.

 There is romance, ghostly memories, and a wonderful perspective of the famous Jacobite uprising we know from Outlander.
+How could we not include this pick on a list of books like Outlander?

 Every word captivated me from beginning to end and I couldn’t put it down.
 The story was magical- both literally and figuratively and the descriptions are so vivid.

 The stage has been set for a magical competition between the pupils of two very powerful magicians.
 The stage: the night circus.
-The pupils, a man and a woman, are unsure of the rules, unsure how to win or when the competition will end.
+The pupils, a man and woman, are unsure of the rules, unsure of how to win or when the competition will end.
 As the competition continues, the opponents fall in love- a situation that only complicates their predicament.

 I adored this book by Novik.
 I loved the strong female characters, the story, and the writing.
 This book is an adaptation of Rumplestiltskin that complex and wonderful and the ending had me in tears.